Give Credit Where Credit's Due!

 Jun 22, 2011 10:54 pm

-Noguts I just gotta thank you for sharing your story with us, and though I never had any chrones or any kind of bowel problems I can relate to your story and that's kinda weird when you think about it, I think we could safely say we been through the mill and Murphy's law came a calling. "what can go wrong will" but I think O'Reily's law is more suited in these situations.
-O'Reily says "Murphy was an Optimist"
+Noguts, I just want to thank you for sharing your story with us.
+Although I've never had Crohn's or any kind of bowel problems, I can relate to your story, and that's kind of weird when you think about it.
+I think we can safely say we've been through the mill and Murphy's law came calling.
+"What can go wrong will," but I think O'Reily's law is more suited in these situations.
+O'Reily says, "Murphy was an optimist."

-Reading you story put a lump in my throat but I came away with the impression that you're going to be OK, as long as you hang onto that sense of humor it can and does do more than most of the medical solutions that have been heaped on us.
+Reading your story put a lump in my throat, but I came away with the impression that you're going to be okay, as long as you hang onto that sense of humor.
+It can and does do more than most of the medical solutions that have been heaped on us.

 Login to see image